DavidYKay/davidykay.github.io/work.md

 ## Summary

-Ex-Google startup veteran with a focus on 3D, healthcare, and VR.
+Ex-Google startup veteran with a focus on 3D, healthcare, mobile apps, and VR.

 ## Resume